ayodyln/4790-Project/README.md

 - ## **Array Methods (Svelte & Javascript)** -

-  Svelte has a imporant native method [`{#each ...}`](https://svelte.dev/docs#template-syntax-each), which is useful with looping through data and render relevent info to the UI.
-Examples of this in my application can be found at: [Avatars Page](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/routes/avatars/%2Bpage.svelte), [Movies Page](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/routes/movies/%2Bpage.svelte), [APOD Page](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/routes/apod/%2Bpage.svelte), [Forcast Component](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/lib/components/weather/CurrentWeather/Forcast.svelte), and [Movies Modal](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/lib/components/MovieModal/MovieModal.svelte).
+  Svelte has an important native method [`{#each ...}`](https://svelte.dev/docs#template-syntax-each), which is useful for looping through data and rendering relevant info to the UI.
+Examples of this in my application can be found at [Avatars Page](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/routes/avatars/%2Bpage.svelte), [Movies Page](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/routes/movies/%2Bpage.svelte), [APOD Page](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/routes/apod/%2Bpage.svelte), [Forcast Component](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/lib/components/weather/CurrentWeather/Forcast.svelte), and [Movies Modal](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/lib/components/MovieModal/MovieModal.svelte).

   Since SvelteKit is a Javascript framework, enables me to use array methods to manipulate data even more.
-My Weather page is pulling data from a API, and it is alot of filter through and manipulte.
-So, when you got to the weather page, the server runs the necessar `Fetch` calls and also manipulates data to conform to the applications UI.
+My Weather page is pulling data from an API, and it is a lot of filtering through and manipulation.
+So, when you got to the weather page, the server runs the necessary `Fetch` calls and also manipulates data to conform to the application's UI.
 The server file can be found here [`src/routes/weather/+page.server.js`](https://github.com/ayodyln/DGM3790-SvelteKit/blob/master/src/routes/weather/%2Bpage.server.js).

-  Below is example of me searching a Forcast Array and finding the max tempature in a given day, finding the corresponding data object with that `maxTemp` and pushing it into a forcast array that is sorted and conforms to UI constraints.
+  Below is an example of me searching a Forcast Array and finding the max temperature in a given day, finding the corresponding data object with that `maxTemp`, and pushing it into a forecast array that is sorted and conforms to UI constraints.

   #### **Array Method Example**